-The Plan provides that the exercise price of the option granted shall be no less than the fair market value of the Company's common stock on the date the option is granted.
-Options granted have a term of no greater than 10 years from the date of grant and vest in accordance with a schedule determined at the time the option is granted, generally 3 to 5 years.
+The Plan provides that the exercise price of options granted shall be no less than the fair market value of the Company's common stock on the date the options are granted.
+Options granted have a term of no greater than 10 years from the date of grant and vest in accordance with a schedule determined at the time the option is granted, generally three to five years.
 The option awards provide for accelerated vesting if there is a change in control, as defined in the Plan.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes Option Pricing Model that uses the assumptions noted in the table below.
 Expected volatilities are based on the historical volatility of our common stock and other factors, including the historical volatilities of comparable companies.
 We use appropriate historical data, as well as current data, to estimate option exercise and employee termination behaviors.
 Employees that are expected to exhibit similar exercise or termination behaviors are grouped together for the purposes of valuation.
 The expected terms of the options granted are derived from management's estimates and consideration of information derived from the public filings of companies similar to us and represent the period of time that options granted are expected to be outstanding.
 The risk-free rate represents the yield on U.S. Treasury bonds with a maturity equal to the expected term of the granted option.
 On May 10, 2011, the Compensation Committee of the Board of Directors granted stock options to acquire 308,154 shares of common stock to certain executive officers and employees under the Plan at an exercise price of \$11.27 per share.

-The weighted-average grant-date fair value of the options granted during the three months ended June 30, 2011 and 2010 was \$5.83 and \$4.81, respectively.
+The weighted-average grant-date fair value of the options granted during the six months ended September 30, 2011 and 2010 was \$5.83 and \$4.81, respectively.

-Three Months Ended June 30,
+Six Months Ended September 30,

-2011 2010
+2011

 Expected volatility 53.0% 52.7%

-Expected dividends \$ - \$ -
+Expected dividends 9 5 \$

 Expected term in years 6.5 6.5

 Risk-free rate 2.4% 3.4%